 The average truck accident case involving a disc injury was $122,532.
 In contrast, the average median verdict in a head-on truck collision case in the study was $532,034.

 This is trial verdict data.
-But it does offer a lens into the settlement value of truck accident cases because the estimated trial value of the case is how settlements are calculated.
+But it offers a lens into the settlement value of truck accident cases because the estimated case’s trial value is how settlements are calculated.

 How to Increase the Settlement Value of Truck Accident Cases

 Trucking companies want to maximize their profits.
 This often means cutting safety corners and trying to pay out as little as possible.
 With respect, trucking companies have a model that has served them well: delay, deny, defend.
-Some of this is just to hold onto their money a little bit longer.
-But there is also a real tactical litigation reason to delay: much of the evidence to make plaintiffs case can disappear over time.
+Some of this is just to hold on to their money a bit longer.
+But there is also a real tactical litigation reason to delay: much of the evidence to make plaintiffs’ case can disappear over time.
 That is why it is critical to get on these cases early.